altech6983/anova-temp-logger/README.md

 ##About
 I built this temperature logger to log the temperature of the Anova water bath over long cooks because I have heard stories of units freezing and not keeping the water warm or random temperature changes.

-**Note:** The random temperature changes happened for about 4 days before they pushed a fix.
+**Note:** The random temperature changes happened for about 4 days before they pushed a phone app update and said everything was fixed.
 I have used it lots since then and have had no problems.
 The freezing is extremely rare and I have only seen two post on reddit about it.

 ---